ananyagoel01/CS3_Yelp_casestudy/README.md

-# CS3_Yelp_casestudy
+# Yelp Case Study

-This repository contains the study, deliverable, data, and reference materials necessary to complete the Case Study.
+## This repository contains the study, deliverable, data, and reference materials necessary to complete the Case Study.

-Important Information
+## Important Information
 The two attached PDFs include both the Prompt and Deliverable for the case study as well as a Rubric to follow in order to meet all requirements successfully.

-Data
+## Data
-The necessary data is located in the "DATA" folder and includes both a cleaned dataset to be used for your model as well as the original and complete World Happiness Report data.
+The necessary data is located in the "DATA" folder and includes both a cleaned dataset to be used for your model as well as the original JSON tables and link to the Yelp Dataset

-Reference Materials
+## Reference Materials
-The "Reference Materials" folder contains helpful resources related to the context of the social issue, tips for time-series regression analysis and developing a predictive model, as well as the complete World Happiness Report data to get a better idea of the data, contextually.
+The "Reference Materials" folder contains helpful resources related to the context of the problem, tips for conducting sentiment analysis, starting code, and an article published on a similar project.